 CE Virtual program banner - website

-our chapter is committed to providing the best online experience for all program and conference participants. we expect participants:
+Our chapter is committed to providing the best online experience for all program and conference participants. we expect participants:

 • to be respectful, professional, and collaborative with the presenter(s), staff, and all other participants in the virtual room.